Proof of a conjecture of Kenyon and Wilson on semicontiguous minors: Introduction

 A \emph{contiguous minor} of a matrix $M$ is a circular minor of the form

 where $A=\{a,a+1,\dots,a+y-1\}$ and $B=\{b+y-1,\dotsc,b+1,b\}$, and where the indices are interpreted modulo $n$ (i.e. the row indices and the column indices are contiguous on the circle).
-The \emph{central minor} $\CM_{x,y}(M)$ of $M$ is defined to be the contiguous minor $\CON_{a,b,y}(M)$ with The central minor was defined implicitly in \cite{Curtis1}.
-One readily sees that the paramter $x$ is naturally interpreted in modulo $2n$ (since increasing $x$ by 2 is equivalent to cyclically shifting the indices 1 unit counter-clockwise).
-The parameter $y$ ranges from $0$ to $n$.
+The \emph{central (contiguous) minor} $\CM_{x,y}(M)$ of $M$ is defined to be the contiguous minor $\CON_{a,b,y}(M)$, where the parameter $x$ satisfies the following conditions: